madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 ### 27th of May, 2019

  - _La Double Vie de Véronique_ by Krzysztof Kieślowski.
-There are no shortage of reasons why you'd like this movie, but the scene where they play _Van den
-   Budenmayer: Concerto en mi mineur_ by Zbigniew Preisner should be enough on its own.
+There are no shortage of reasons why you'd like this movie, but its poetry and the scene she sings _Van den Budenmayer: Concerto en mi mineur_ by Zbigniew Preisner should be enough on their own.

 ### 24th of May, 2019